 1965 was a stellar year for Blue Note records.
 The label had been consistently releasing great jazz albums since 1939, focusing on bebop and later hard bop in the late 1950s.
 In the 1960s the label found a new breed of musicians who blended these styles with new freedom and outward looking perspectives.
-Alongside albums by the established Lee Morgan, Dexter Gordon, Horace Silver and Jackie McLean, 1965 saw the releases of classic albums that pointed a way forward such as Herbie Hancock’s Maiden Voyage, Bobby Hutcherson’s Components, Sam Rivers’ Contours, Tony Williams’ Spring, Andrew Hill’s Compulsion and Don Cherry’s Complete Communion.
-Among them one release is the often forgotten but no less brilliant, Basra – the sole album as a leader by Pete La Roca on the label.
+Alongside albums by the label’s established artists Lee Morgan, Dexter Gordon, Horace Silver and Jackie McLean, 1965 saw the releases of classic albums that pointed a way forward such as Herbie Hancock’s Maiden Voyage, Bobby Hutcherson’s Components, Sam Rivers’ Contours, Tony Williams’ Spring, Andrew Hill’s Compulsion and Don Cherry’s Complete Communion.
+Among them one release is the often forgotten but no less brilliant, Basra – the sole album as a leader by drummer Pete La Roca on the label.

 Pete La Roca was born Pete Sims in 1938 and in his early years as a professional musician played timbales in Latin bands, a period that gave him the name La Roca (the Rock) and a distinctive style that manifested itself in his drum set accompaniment and solos in later years.
-His first major gig was with Sonny Rollins to who he was introduced by Max Roach, playing live with the master saxophonist between 1957 and 1959.
+His first major gig was with Sonny Rollins to whom he was introduced by Max Roach, playing live with the master saxophonist between 1957 and 1959.
 A sole album with La Roca survives from that period, the 1958 Blue Note album A Night at the Village Vanguard.
 From the afternoon set, A Night In Tunisia is a good example of La Roca’s driving style and soloing in a piano-less trio.

 Elvin Jones, who also played that gig in the evening set, remembers: “And we came out there on Greenwich Street by the Village Vanguard and Wilbur Ware was standing outside under the marquis, and when he spotted me he said, “Jonesy!
 Sonny’s looking for you.”
 And I said, “Sonny who?”
 I didn’t know Sonny.
 So Wilbur said, “Come on downstairs—he wants you to play with him.”
 I figured we could go down here and get a drink here just as well as anywhere else.
 So we went down the steps.
 And Pete La Roca and Donald Bailey were playing—that was his regular trio.
 And I thought, “How am I going to play?
 Pete La Roca’s playing.
 What am I supposed to do?”
 So at any rate, as it turned out, Sonny wanted me to play that set with him.
 And I did.
 And that’s how that album came about.
 So those were Pete La Roca’s drums.”

 In 1959 La Roca played on Jackie McLean’s album New Soil.
 The album might be considered a typical fare of well-played hard bop music but is significant for Minor Apprehension, a fast swinging tune written by McLean that was first recorded in 1955 as part of the Prestige album Quintet/Sextet by Miles Davis under the name Minor March.
 While the tune itself is still not distinctive, it features an outstanding drum solo by La Roca that predates some of the finest drummers of free jazz music in the 60s like Ed Blackwell, Tony Williams and Paul Motian.
 The solo is surprising, as it emerges out of nowhere after 5:00 minutes of fast swinging rhythm.
 The drums are suddenly left alone, and La Roca is not keeping time on his hi-hat or bass drum like many swing or bop drummers do.
 The accents and fills drop seemingly in a time pattern known only to him.
-Maybe this was the first “free time” drum solo captured on vinyl.
+This may have been the first “free time” drum solo captured on vinyl.

 Ironically, La Roca was not a big fan of free jazz: “Free music is in a constant state of surprise and, consequently, presents no surprise at all.
 So, I’m not really a fan of Free music.
 Having said that, Jazz is based on individual expression and I’m compelled to respect the Free player’s option to express himself as he chooses.”